Home Buyer 101 London Ontario

 If you are spending hundreds of thousands of dollars on a home in London, Ontario, and regardless if you are a first-time buyer or buying your 5th, a few minutes of informed insights will be well worth your time.

-Below are 6 of 22 reports we have prepared to help our clients make prudent decisions!
+Below are 7 of 22 reports or videos we have prepared to help our clients make prudent decisions!

 What price do you offer a seller?
 Is the seller’s asking price too high?
 Is it ideal?
 Without research on the market and comparable homes, you are bidding blind.
 A professional Realtor who represents you should offer an unbiased opinion on a home’s value, based on market conditions and the house and neighbourhood condition.
 I said it should, but how would you know if it is unbiased and what comparables used and in what time frames?
 Without this knowledge, you could quickly bid too much, or worse, miss out on a great buying opportunity.
 Why?
 There are ten other great tips in this report.

 Buying a condo in London, Ontario, be it an apartment, a townhouse, or a townhome, takes much more care than purchasing a house.
 The reason being is that due diligence is required to understand the condominium corporation’s bylaws and financial status, rules and regulations and by-laws!
 These notes intend to give you several helpful, straightforward tips for buying a condo in London, plus answers to a condo corporation and valuable links.

 There can be many other professionals or non-professionals involved in your real estate transaction.
 An excellent, thorough Realtor will ensure you are working with qualified professionals.

 Video: Should I buy first or sell first?